Integrable mappings and the notion of anticonfinement

-For this mapping a singularity appears when $y_n=\pm1$, which for a generic choice of the function $a_n$ will be non-confined.
-As is well-known however, in case $a_n$ satisfies $a_{n+1} - 2 a_n + a_{n-1} = 0$, these singularities become confined with singularity patterns $\{ \pm 1, \infty, \mp 1 \}$ and the mapping can be seen to have quadratic degree growth and hence, zero algebraic entropy.
+For this mapping a singularity appears when $y_n=\pm1$, which for a generic choice of the function $a_n$ will be unconfined.
+As is well-known however, in case $a_n$ satisfies $a_{n+1} - 2 a_n + a_{n-1} = 0$, these singularities become confined with singularity patterns $\{ \pm 1, \infty, \mp 1 \}$ and the mapping can be seen to have quadratic degree growth and hence a dynamical degree equal to 1.
 In fact, it is a special case of a discrete Painlev\'e II equation [\refdef\papafrank].

-One could also, for example, choose $a_n$ such that it satisfies the first so-called `late confinement' condition (cf. [\refdef\lasalope] for a definition) : $a_{n+4} - 2 a_{n+3} + a_{n+2} - 2 a_{n+1} + a_{n} = 0$.
-In that case the above singularities will still be confined, but the algebraic entropy for the mapping (\spmcmil) will be equal to the logarithm of the unique root greater than 1 of the polynomial $\lambda^4 - 2 \lambda^3 + \lambda^2 - 2 \lambda + 1 = 0$, i.e. approximately $\log 1.8832 >0$.
-The mapping in that case is therefore non-integrable despite having two confined singularities.
+One can also, for example, choose $a_n$ such that it satisfies the first so-called `late confinement' condition (cf. [\refdef\lasalope] for a definition) : $a_{n+4} - 2 a_{n+3} + a_{n+2} - 2 a_{n+1} + a_{n} = 0$.
+In that case the above singularities will still be confined, but the dynamical degree for the mapping (\spmcmil) will be equal to the unique root greater than 1 of the polynomial $\lambda^4 - 2 \lambda^3 + \lambda^2 - 2 \lambda + 1 = 0$, i.e. approximately $1.8832$.
+The mapping in that case is non-integrable despite having confined singularities.